Benajah Gray Log House

-The Benajah Gray Log House is a historic loghouse in Antioch, Tennessee, U.S..
+The Benajah Gray Log House is a historic loghouse in Antioch, Tennessee, United States.

 History

 The land was granted to Lardner Clark in 1784.
-In the early 1800s, Benajay Gray, the son of American Revolutionary War veteran James Gray, purchased some acres of land.
+In the early 1800s Benajay Gray, the son of American Revolutionary War veteran James Gray, purchased some acres of land.
 He proceeded to build the log house by 1805.
-By the 1870s, it became a horsebreeding farm.
-It was subsequently inherited by his descendants.
-By the 1980s, it belonged to Gray's great-great-granddaughter, Ernestine Huffman.
+By the 1870s, it had become a horsebreeding farm.
+It was subsequently inherited by his descendants, and in the 1980s it belonged to Gray's great-great-granddaughter, Ernestine Huffman.

 The house has been listed on the National Register of Historic Places since July 11, 1985.